grddavies/tidal.nvim/README.md

 ### Boot

 `tidal.nvim` provides a pair of `Ex` commands, `:TidalLaunch` and `:TidalQuit`, which start and stop TidalCycles processes.
 By default, only a session of `ghci` running the `BootTidal.hs` script provided by this plugin is run.

 If `boot.sclang.enabled` is `true`, then a session of `sclang` is run.
 Please ensure that the command `sclang` correctly starts an instance of SuperCollider when executed in the terminal.

-By default on macOS, this appears to require something like the following shell script saved as `sclang` someplace in your path.
+By default on macOS, this may require something like the following shell script available as `sclang` in your path.
+Alternate commands/paths can be configured in `boot.sclang`

 ```sh
 #!/bin/sh